propellingbits/P5-CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Ryan's video really put me on track.
+I did not struggle much.
+There is some mismatch between the code that he has shown and lessons code.
+Like find_cars method in lesson is not returning heat map.
+Lesson code was also crashing because there was no object detection so I added a check.
+Couple more issues.

+I have some false positives.
+I would love to get rid of them.
+Also, I like to stablize their appearance.
+They are little bit unstable now.
+Ryan mentioned to preserve the location of boxes for 8-10 frames.
+I would like to try that.

 John chen's videos from both p4 and p5 are big inspirations.
 I will be working on to get something mind blowing like that.